OhYash/Coinome-Exchange-Rates/README.md

 ## Usage

-This Basic branch is enough to get the data fetched from the servers and to be used for personal purposes.
+This minimal branch is enough to get the data fetched from the servers.

 Clone this repository and run 'fetch_data.py'
 `